RiskoZoSlovenska/RZSMaze/README.md

 RZSMaze:generate(completionTolerance, startCoordinates)
 	* completionTolerance - a number between 0 and 1 which dictates the minimum % of the Maze to be generated.
 		Optional, defaults to 1.
-	* startCoordinates - the coordinates of the initial Cell.
+	* startCoordinates - the coordinates of the initial cell.
 The amount of coordinates must match the number of dimensions in the maze.
-		Optional, defaults to the Cell who's every coordinate is 1.
+		Optional, defaults to the coordinates of the top-left-most cell ({1, 1, ...}).

 	Returns:
 	* Nothing

-RZSMaze:createLoops(loopChance)
+RZSMaze:createLoops(loopPercentage, maxAttempts)
 	* loopPercentage - a number between 0 and 1, giving the % of cells that will attempt to make an extra connection to an adjacent cell.
 In some cases, such as this number being quite high, the desired percentage will not be achieved.